farallons/shark/shred-1/README.md

 python3 karabatsu2.py <x> <y>
 ```

-Check the timing on the multiplication of two 8192 digit numbers with both algorithms and without either algorithm
+Check the timing on the multiplication of two 8192-digit numbers with both algorithms and without either algorithm
 ```
 ./karatsuba-timing.sh
 ```